suncoast-devs/handbook/lessons/front-end-safari/adding-style.md

 # Styling images

-Noticing the featured images have a border and shadow we would like to style them.
+Noticing the featured images have a border and shadow, we would like to style them.

-To do so we'll change this markup:
+To do so, we'll change this markup:

 ```html
 <img src="http://placekitten.com/640/480" alt="An Animal" />